Alaska 1964 Earthquake Stories -

 Can you imagine what that must have felt like?

-The stories you'll read when you scroll up this page will give you a special look into this amazing event as you experience the 1964 Good Friday Earthquake through the eyes of the survivors.
+Scroll up this page and read the Alaska 1964 Earthquake Stories for a special look into this amazing event as you experience it through the eyes of the survivors.